seebell/workoutTracker/README.md

 ## Running the app

-$ node server or deployed Heroku link
+$ node server or Heroku link for the deployed app

 ## Usage